Coconut Dream Pie

 Like most restaurant recipes, the quantities were huge so I had to fiddle with it a bit, and the crust was mysteriously missing so I had to improvise, but the results were spectacular: a coconut-scented cookie crust filled with creamy coconut custard, all covered in a pillow of whipped cream and heaps of toasted coconut.
 Just like at the restaurant…heaven!

 By the looks of it, you’d think this pie would be difficult to make.
 I’ll be honest, with three separate components and five different forms of coconut, it’s definitely a pastry chef’s recipe — but that’s what makes it so incredible.
-Count on it taking a little time but know that it’s not hard; as long as you follow the instructions, it’ll come out great.
+Count on it taking a little time but know that it’s not hard.
+As long as you follow the instructions, it’ll come out great.